Accessibility Coordinator and ADA Accommodation Requests

-City of Saint Paul's Duties to the Public under the ADA
+Duties to the Public under the Americans with Disabilities Act (ADA)

 The City of Saint Paul will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.
 See the City of Saint Paul’s Notice Under the ADA.

 City of Saint Paul recognizes National Disability Employment Awareness Month

 The City of Saint Paul proclaimed Thursday, October 8, 2020, National Disability Employment Awareness Month in the City of Saint Paul.
 Read the proclamation.

 Recognizing National Disability Awareness Month (NDEAM) breaks down barriers that people with disabilities face every day.
 The purpose of NDEAM is to educate others about barriers to disability employment, create access, and to celebrate the many and varied contributions of workers with disabilities.
 While we are celebrating employees with disabilities, we also create a safe space for employees with disabilities to be recognized for their talent and value they add to workplaces and communities.